Damson Jam is beautifully tart and has a wonderful unique flavour. Perfect for using up your windfalls!

 When I was growing up we had a Victoria plum tree and a huge pear tree which dominated the garden but the Damson tree just minded its own business in one of the borders.

-So it took my new love of jam making for me to actually look forward to the harvest of Damsons that I’ve half-heartedly accepted bags of in the past.
+So it took my new love of jam-making for me to actually look forward to the harvest of Damsons that I’ve half-heartedly accepted bags of in the past.
 Yes shocking I know!

-As with all my jams I like to have a good old research of my topic and find the best and most efficient way to make my next jam.
-It became apparent that this wasn’t a simple jam to make like all the other ones I’d made.
+As with all my jams I like to do good old research of my topic and find the best and most efficient way to make my next jam.

-With Damsons you have the sticky issue of the stone to contend with.
-Hence there were recipes where you either laboriously cut them out at the beginning or you have to wade through hot jam at the end to remove them.
+Hence there were recipes where you either laboriously cut them out at the beginning or you had to wade through hot jam at the end to remove them.

-Kirstie Allsopp even suggested counting the plums so that you could be sure to have removed all the stones!
-Then there were useful tips I found like agitating the plums once cooked with a whisk to help loosen the stones before fishing out.
+There were useful tips like agitating the plums once cooked with a whisk to help loosen the stones before fishing out.

-Another tip I found which would have worked if my plums had all been really ripe, was to remove the stone by gripping the opposite ends of the Damson and squeezing thus releasing the stone.
-Sadly this only worked on a few of my plums and most of them were not ripe enough for this method.
+Another tip I found which would have worked if my plums had all been ripe, was to remove the stone by gripping the opposite ends of the Damson and squeezing thus releasing the stone.

-If I hadn’t I wouldn’t have known about the 3 rotten plums that had looked fine from the outside but were totally brown on the inside which would have spoiled the jam.
+If I hadn’t I wouldn’t have known about the 3 rotten plums that had looked fine from the outside but were brown on the inside which would have spoiled the jam.

 Not wanting to waste any flesh I decided to simmer my stones in a small amount of water.

-Then I popped them in a sieve which seemed to be the best of both worlds.
 The liquor was then put back into the pan with the simmered Damsons before adding the sugar.

-As Damsons are so delightfully full of pectin there was no need to add any other fruit or lemon juice to this recipe, they are the perfect fruit to make jam or jelly with.
+Since Damsons are so delightfully full of pectin there was no need to add any other fruit or lemon juice to this recipe, they are the perfect fruit to make jam or jelly with.

-This recipe made 8 jars of varying sizes, I did however measure the volume, which was about 2.1 litres.
+This recipe made 8 jars of varying sizes, I did, however, measure the volume, which was about 2.1 litres.

-Pin for later!
+Pin Damson Jam for later!

 Damson Jam